degen-plus/brainrex-js/docs/LanguageApi.md

-# Codabl.LanguageApi
+# BrainRexApi.LanguageApi

-All URIs are relative to *https://api.bitlongs.com*
+All URIs are relative to *https://api.brainrex.com*

 Method | HTTP request | Description
 ------------- | ------------- | -------------